 The United States has critical interests at stake in the Middle Eastern commons: sea, air, space, and cyber.
-The U.S. has long provided the security backbone in these areas, and this security in turn has supported the region's economic development and political stability.
+The U.S. has long provided the security backbone in these areas, and this security has supported the region's economic development and political stability.

-Maritime.
+Sea.
 Maintaining the security of the sea lines of communication in the Persian Gulf, Arabian Sea, Red Sea, and Mediterranean Sea is a high priority for strategic, economic, and energy security purposes.
-In 2019, the Persian Gulf region produced about 31 percent of total world crude oil and held about 48 percent of global proved crude oil reserves.
+"In 2021," according to the U.S. Energy Administration, "the seven countries in the Persian Gulf produced about 30% of total world crude oil, and they held about 48% of world proved crude oil reserves at the start of 2020."
 The Persian Gulf is a crucial source of oil and gas for energy-importing states, particularly China, India, Japan, South Korea, and many European countries.
 Interstate conflict or terrorist attacks could easily interrupt the flow of that oil.

 Bottlenecks such as the Strait of Hormuz, Suez Canal, and Bab el-Mandeb Strait are potential choke points for restricting the flow of oil, international trade, and the deployment of U.S. and allied naval forces.
-The chief potential threat to the free passage of ships through the Strait of Hormuz, the world's most important maritime choke point, is Iran.
-Approximately 21 million barrels per day, which is the equivalent of about 21 percent of global petroleum liquids consumption, flowed through the strait in 2018.64

-Iran has trumpeted the threat that it could pose to the free flow of oil exports from the Gulf if it is attacked or a cutoff of its own oil exports is threatened.
-Iran's leaders have threatened to close the Strait of Hormuz, the jugular vein through which most Gulf oil exports flow to Asia and Europe.
-Although the United States has greatly reduced its dependence on oil exports from the Gulf, it still would sustain economic damage in the event of a spike in world oil prices, and many of its European and Asian allies and trading partners import a substantial portion of their oil needs from the region.
+Although the United States has reduced its dependence on oil exports from the Gulf, it still would sustain economic damage in the event of a spike in world oil prices, and many of its European and Asian allies and trading partners import a substantial portion of their oil needs from the region.

-Supreme Leader Ayatollah Ali Khamenei has repeatedly played up Iran's threat to international energy security, proclaiming in 2006 that "[i]f the Americans make a wrong move toward Iran, the shipment of energy will definitely face danger, and the Americans would not be able to protect energy supply in the region."
+The world's most important maritime choke point and the jugular vein through which most Gulf oil exports flow to Asia and Europe is the Strait of Hormuz.
+In 2018, the "daily oil flow [through the Strait of Hormuz] averaged 21 million barrels per day (b/d), or the equivalent of about 21% of global petroleum liquids consumption."
+The chief potential threat to the free passage of ships through the strait is Iran, whose Supreme Leader, Ayatollah Ali Khamenei, proclaimed in 2006 that "[i]f the Americans make a wrong move toward Iran, the shipment of energy will definitely face danger, and the Americans would not be able to protect energy supply in the region."

 Iranian officials often reiterate these threats during periods of heightened tension.
 For example, the chief of staff of Iran's army, Major General Mohammad Baqeri, warned on April 28, 2019, that "if our oil does not pass, the oil of others shall not pass the Strait of Hormuz either."
 Less than one month later, Iran began to intensify its intimidation tactics against international shipping near the strait.

 On May 12, 2019, four oil tankers were damaged by mysterious explosions off the coast of the UAE in the Gulf of Oman.
-Then-U.S. National Security Adviser John Bolton stated that "naval mines almost certainly from Iran" were the cause of the damage.67 On June 13, two more tankers were attacked in the Gulf of Oman.
-Even though Iranian Revolutionary Guards were filmed removing an unexploded limpet mine from one of the damaged ships, Tehran continued to deny its involvement in all of the attacks.68 On June 19. an IRGC surface-to-air missile shot down a U.S. surveillance drone in international air space.
-The U.S. initially planned to launch retaliatory strikes, but President Trump called off the operation.69
+Then-U.S. National Security Adviser John Bolton stated that it was "naval mines almost certainly from Iran" that caused the damage.
+On June 13, two more tankers were attacked in the Gulf of Oman.
+Even though Iranian Revolutionary Guards were filmed removing an unexploded limpet mine from one of the damaged ships, Tehran continued to deny its involvement in all of the attacks.
+On June 19, an IRGC surface-to-air missile shot down a U.S. surveillance drone in international air